potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 ## Immutable Values

 If we limit ourselves to only pure functions, mutability is no longer very useful.
 Functions can't access anything but their arguments, and those can't be modified.
 This means that mutability is confined only to function bodies, where it can serve as a convenience.
 Some languages use function calls instead of `for` and `while` loops, which prevents the few remaining use-cases for mutable values.
-Immutability follows naturally from the other functional programming concepts we discussed earlier.
+Thus, immutability follows naturally from the other functional programming concepts we discussed earlier.

 That said, mutable output arguments can be useful.
 I don't see a problem with this alternative, as long as they are explicitly marked.
 It doesn't weaken the expresiveness of function signatures and can be used, for example, to achieve greater performance.
 In Rust, mutable arguments are marked in the function signatures **and** at the call-sites, which makes information flow very obvious.

 ## Higher-order Functions

-There is probably an argument for how common HOFs like map, filter, or reduce help enhance type safety, but this article is too long already so I'm going to take the easy way out.
+There is probably an argument for how common HOFs like `map`, `filter`, or `reduce` help enhance type safety, but this article is too long already so I'm going to take the easy way out.

 The use of higher-order functions (HOFs) in functional programming can be seen as the consequence of the above features.
 Functional purity forces the use of HOFs to describe even simple concepts like sequential actions.
 And because of pure functions and algebraic laws, it is safe and pleasant to work with HOFs.
 This leads to HOFs being used pervasively in functional programming, and thus, being associcated with functional style.

 ## Notes on OOP

-Object oriented programming encourages both imprecise data types, and non-descriptive functional signatures.
+Object oriented programming is a particularly bad offender when it comes to imprecise types, since it encourages both imprecise data types and non-descriptive functional signatures.

 **Imprecise data types** arise because classes frequently contain many fields which themselves are poorly typed.
 This is caused by: